clairelwest/Final-Project-Winter-is-Coming/ProjectDescription.md

 Sansa will have a set number of days before winter comes, and days are spent by traveling or completing tasks.

 ## Extra Credit:
+I want to include a smarter bundle planner that will tell the player what still needs to be collected, what is most important to collect, and where to collect it.

 ## Tradeoffs:
 Petyr Baelish will me the "villan" of the game and Sansa can get gold from Petyr, but loses respect when she does this.